polanfong/eslint-plugin-security-web/README.md

-# eslint-plugin-security
+# eslint-plugin-security-web

-ESLint rules for Node Security
+ESLint rules for Node Security, focusing on web-based applications.

 This project will help identify potential security hotspots, but finds a lot of false positives which need triage by a human.

 ### Installation

-`npm install --save-dev eslint-plugin-security`
+`npm install --save-dev eslint-plugin-security-web`

 ### Usage